WRFan/jailbreak10.3.3/README.md

 	https://totally-not.spyware.lol/bootstrap/Meridian.tar.xz

-However, I adjusted the DH.tar.xz file (cloud link above) by adding some apps to be independent from Cydia (PATHETIC!) and Apt (CRAP!) right from the start:
+However, I adjusted the DH.tar.xz file (cloud link above) by adding some apps, to be independent from Cydia (PATHETIC!) and Apt (CRAP!) right from the start:

 	https://github.com/WRFan/jailbreak10.3.3/blob/main/jailbreak/jailbreaker